AnjaBasara/menu/README.md

 ---

-To run the UpdateExchangeRate artisan command, execute the Docker container interactively by running the command:
+To run the UpdateExchangeRate artisan command, execute the Docker container interactively by running the next command in a new command-line window/tab:

 `docker exec -it currency-app bash`

-and then call the command:
+and when the container bash opens, call the command:

 `php artisan exchange:update`